seepls/MoneyMatch/README.md

 ### MoneyMatch
-Internship at MoneyMatch
+Project

-NICHE OF THE STARTUP : UNDERSERVED CUSTOMERS
+NICHE OF THE STARTUP : UNDER SERVED CUSTOMERS

 ML in Finance